STADIUM DUDE’S NFL STADIUM RANK: #2

 - Weather: n/a (indoors)

-SoFi Stadium is the gleaming new home of the Los Angeles Rams and Chargers.
-It was closed to fans during the 2020 season, but finally opened to the public in 2021, 5 years and $5.5 billion after breaking ground.
+SoFi Stadium is pure “Wow”.
+The gleaming new home of the Los Angeles Rams and Chargers finally opened to the public in 2021, 5 years and $5.5 billion after breaking ground.
 It is one of the most expensive buildings ever erected on the planet, and has a “Oooh Factor” that modern architecture often lacks.

 A Stunningly-Beautiful Facility.
 Football’s best.